Peaceful Revolution: East German reaction to Soviet reforms

-Catalysts for the crisis of 1989

-Economic situation
+Economy of East Germany

 East Germany's economy was stronger than other Eastern Bloc countries and it was the most successful of the CMEA countries.
 It was the Soviet Union's most important trading partner, although it was very much subordinate.
 It was a net exporter of technology.
 Its shared language, cultural and personal connections with West Germany helped to boost its economy.
 Its trade with West Germany was 50 to 60 percent of its total trade with Western nations.

-Although it was hailed as a communist success story, by the late 1980s its economic growth had slowed to less than 1% per annum and the government's economic goals were not reached.
+Although it was hailed as a communist success story, by the late 1980s its economic growth had slowed to less than 1% per year and the government's economic goals were not reached.
 It had to deal with increasing global competition with run-down industrial infrastructure, and shortages of labour and raw materials.
 From 1986, its products were often seen as inferior and orders delivered to the Soviet Union were increasingly rejected due to poor quality control standards.
 Other communist countries were pursuing market-led reforms, but the government of Erich Honecker rejected such changes, claiming they contradicted Marxist ideology.
 More than one-fifth of the government's income was spent on subsidising the costs of housing, food and basic goods.

 Poor sewerage and industrial infrastructure led to major environmental problems.
 Half the country's domestic sewage was untreated, as was most industrial waste.
 Over a third of all East Germany's rivers, and almost a third of its reservoirs and half of its lakes were severely polluted.
 Its forests were damaged by sulphur dioxide and air pollution in cities was a problem.
 Protests about these environmental problems played a large part in the Peaceful Revolution.

 Workers in East Germany earned more than those in other communist countries and they had better housing than most of them.
 But East German workers compared themselves with West Germans, who were much better off, which was another cause of dissatisfaction.